iodigital-com/io-technology/data/blog/getting-started-with-trpc/part-2-building-the-ui.md

 ## Conclusion

 In this two-part series, we looked at what tRPC is by building a full-stack Todo application. tRPC is a library that allows you to set up end-to-end typing, which leads to fewer bugs and a better development experience! tRPC can be used in conjunction with many front-end frameworks such as React, React Native, Vue, and even Svelte!
 For more information, take a look at the tRPC docs.
-The code used in this series can be found in this GitHub repo.
+The code used in this series can be found in this [Github repo](https://github.com/LondyF/getting-started-with-trpc).

 _Thank you for reading!_